Rahat47/Rahat47/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working as a Freelance Web Developer at [Fiverr](https://www.fiverr.com/rh_rahat_47) working on MERN, REST API, Front-End projects;
+- 👨🏽‍💻 I’m currently working as a Junior Backend Developer at [Appollo](https://www.tryappollo.com/) working on REST API, API Security and Optimization ;
-- 🌱 I’m currently learning Next.js & Netlify Cloud Functions;
+- 🌱 I’m currently learning TypeScript with React & Node;
 - 🤔 My interests are with Understanding new Technologies and use them for Impactfull and Secure Projects, I am also interested in Serverless and JAM Stack Developing;
 - 💼 I’m pursuing a Bachelor's degree in Accounting;
 - 💬 Ask me about anything, I am happy to help;